Lagrangian filtering for wave-mean flow decomposition: Numerical errors and interpolation

 In the shallow water case here, the flow is both compressible and straining/shearing, and the mean flow evolves significantly over the time interval (e.g. figure \ref{fig:mean_comparison_hovmuller}b).
 We therefore expect to accumulate the first type of interpolation error at each time step, although we do not see evidence of this error in our experiments.
 The mean flow `imprint' in the wave component in figures \ref{fig:wave_decomp}i, \ref{fig:wave_decomp}l, \ref{fig:hovmoller}c, and \ref{fig:hovmoller}f is independent of resolution and scales with wave nonlinearity, so we attribute this to physical nonlinear interactions as discussed in \S \ref{sec:waveresults}.

-Although strategy 3 accumulates interpolation error at every time step, the interpolation term in the Lagrangian scalar equation \eqref{partial_f_evol3} is weighted by $G(t^* - t)$, which becomes small as the time moves away from the interval midpoint (see figure \ref{fig:mean_comparison}d).
+Although strategies 2 and 3 accumulate interpolation error at every time step, the interpolation terms in the Lagrangian scalar equations \eqref{partial_f_evol2} and \eqref{partial_f_evol3} are weighted by $G(t^* - t)$, which becomes small as the time moves away from the interval midpoint (see figure \ref{fig:mean_comparison}d).
 Therefore, the (more accurate) interpolation along trajectories over short times is more important, and long time interpolations become negligible.
 Increasing the interval time to reduce truncation error does not significantly increase interpolation error in strategy 3.

 Strategy 1 does not suffer from accumulation of interpolation error as particle tracking and the other strategies do, needing only one interpolation, but this interpolation can be complex and inaccurate (as shown in figure \ref{fig:strat13_comparison}), and depends strongly on the length of the averaging interval.
 Thus increasing the averaging interval worsens interpolation error in strategy 1, but improves truncation error.